tethysplatform/tethys/docs/glossary.rst

     app package
     app packages
         A Python namespace package of an :term:`app project` that contains all of the source code for an app.
 The app package is named the same as the app by convention.
-Refer to Figure 1 of :doc:`./app_project` for more information.
+Refer to Figure 1 of :doc:`./supplementary/app_project` for more information.

     app project
         All of the source code for a Tethys Apps app including the :term:`release package` and the :term:`app package`.

     release package
         The top level Python namespace package of an :term:`app project`.
 The release package contains the :term:`setup script` and all the source for an app including the :term:`app package`.
-Refer to Figure 1 of :doc:`./app_project` for more information.
+Refer to Figure 1 of :doc:`./supplementary/app_project` for more information.

     app harvester
         An instance of the ``SingletonAppHarvester`` class.
 The app harvester collects information about each app and uses it to connect the apps to CKAN.
-Refer to :doc:`app_harvesting`.
+Refer to :doc:`./supplementary/app_harvesting`.

     app instance
     app instances